AI Toolkit

 Accuracy note: Expect approximately 80% accuracy.
 The top 18 results are consistently reliable across multiple runs.
 The goal is not perfection — it's going from 200 unknown prospects to 20 well-researched candidates you can fact-check efficiently.
 The agent handles the heavy lift; your team handles verification.

-Use the Excel Agent to build formulas, create dashboards, run data analysis, and generate visualizations — all in plain English.
-No need to know Excel functions.
+Use the Excel Agent to analyze financial data, generate reports, build dashboards, and create visualizations — all using natural language.
+No need to know Excel functions or formulas.

 How to Access Agent Mode